mouhamed-ali/maven-packaging/maven-packaging-assembly/readme.md

 To stop the app, you can click on ctrl+C from the current console or use the `stop.sh` script from an another one.
 You will find this script in the bin directory.

+And to get the classpath of the generated jar have a look at its MANIFEST.MF file.

 ### Running Tests

 After running the app you should have this log (if everything is OK):